Brown-University-Library/geodata_map_inventory/README.md

 # Welcome to the BUL Topo Map Inventory Tool

-This is a Python command-line tool that we built to help us take inventory of the topographic maps in Brown University's map collection in the Sciences Library.
-Instead of having people manually record the attributes of each map, we set up a graphical user interface with tkinter which allows people to select the key attributes of each map using drop-down menus and buttons.
+This is a Python tool that we built to inventory topographic maps in Brown University's map collection in the Sciences Library.
+Instead of having people manually record the attributes of each map, we created a graphical user interface with tkinter which allows people to select the key attributes of each map using drop-down menus and buttons.
 The options available in each drop-down menu are populated with data from the USGS Historical Topographic Map Collection (HTMC), and the menus are dynamically updated based on user selections, allowing users to match each physical map to its corresponding digital record with as little hassle as possible.
 Checkboxes allow users to flag maps that are damaged or for which we have duplicates, and there is a workflow for recording "exception" maps, or topographic maps that are filed in our collection but aren't part of the HTMC, even if they use some of the same attribute schema.
 Behind the scenes, information about each map that we record using the tool is stored in a SQLite database.

+Program written by Ethan McIntosh, Brown University '22, for GeoData@SciLi

+See usgs_inventory_workflow.pdf for instructions on the process of running the tool.

 ### Requirements for running the tool

 - You need to be granted access to the Brown University Library shared drive, where the SQLite map database is stored.
 - Your computer needs to have Python 3 or higher installed.
 - You need to install the pandas module into your Python interpreter, if you don't have it already.
 All other modules needed for the tool are in the Python Standard Library.

 ### How to run the tool

 1. Clone this repository somewhere on your computer.
 2. Open a terminal with the geodata_map_inventory folder as the working directory.
 3. Run either ```python bul_topo_tool.py``` or ```python3 bul_topo_tool.py```, depending on how your Python is set up.